-The rotator cuff tendons control the motion of our shoulder joint.
-They are four very important muscles and a very common cause of shoulder pain.
+Rotator cuff tendinosis is a very common cause of shoulder pain.
+Your rotator cuff tendons control the motion of your shoulder joint.
+They are four very important muscles and their structure can change with age, or because of your activities.

 What is Rotator Cuff Tendinosis?